lydell/elm-version/README.md

 <details>
 <summary>Commit a copy of <code>elm-version</code> to your repo</summary>

-You _could_ copy that one-liner above into your CI setup and build scripts, but:
+You _could_ copy installation command into your CI setup and build scripts, but:

-- It’s ugly and hard to read.
 - You might end up accidentally using different versions of `elm-version` in CI vs your build scripts.
-- I’d recommend adding a shasum check to it (so you know that you get what you expected), which makes the oneliner even more complicated and error-prone.
+- I’d recommend adding a shasum check to it (so you know that you get what you expected), which makes the installation command even more complicated and error-prone.

 By instead committing a copy of `elm-version`:

 - Your scripts become super clean: `sh elm-version ...`
 - You always know exactly what is being executed, and you get rid of one Internet request that can fail.
 - As a bonus, new contributors who don’t have `elm-version` installed can run `sh elm-version setup /usr/bin/local` to get it.
 They might not get the absolutely latest version, but they’ll at least get something that works with your project.
 - `elm-version` is a couple of hundred lines of shell script so it shouldn’t be too bad to commit.
-The alternative would be copying and committing a 300-char oneliner (possibly more than once).

 Once you’ve installed `elm-version` on your computer, you could run the following to copy it to your project: